lmitechnologies/Gadget_Inspection_Template/gadgetapp/README.md

         0:{'service_type':'pipeline','instance_name':'gadget-pipeline','instance':0,'sensor_topic':'sensor/gadget-sensor-gocator/0'}
     }

-With this the Gadget App knows that it's looking for inspection events from the model pipeline service *gadget-pipeline* instance 0 that came from the sensor topic *sensor/gadget-sensor-gocator/0*.
+With this, the Gadget App knows that it's looking for inspection events from the model pipeline service *gadget-pipeline* instance 0 that came from the sensor topic *sensor/gadget-sensor-gocator/0*.
 If any of those things have changed it will need to be updated here.

 The inspection event has two things the Gadget App cares about.
 The path to an annotated image and a dictionary of key value pairs.
 The image path it uses to display the annotated image on the canvas and the values in the dictionary it uses to update the charts.